ltdrdata/ComfyUI-Inspire-Pack/README.md

 This repository offers various extension nodes for ComfyUI.
 Nodes here have different characteristics compared to those in the ComfyUI Impact Pack.
 The Impact Pack has become too large now...

 ## Notice:
+* V0.13.2 isn't compatible with old ControlNet Auxiliary Preprocessor.
+If you will use `MediaPipeFaceMeshDetectorProvider` update to latest version(Sep.
+17th).
 * WARN: If you use version **0.12 to 0.12.2** without a GlobalSeed node, your workflow's seed may have been erased.
 Please update immediately.

 ## Nodes